nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 * VLAN 10 includes Host1 and Host2
 * VLAN 20 includes Host3 and Host4

-This configuration ensures that devices are grouped logically rather than physically.
+Configuration ensures that devices are grouped logically rather than physically.

 ![VLAN Setup](7.png)